Arkansas Highway 11: Reydell to Eldridge Corner

-The route begins at AR 88 in Jefferson County and runs east.
-Upon entering Arkansas County, the route is crossed by AR 276.
-AR 11 runs north to terminate at US 165/AR 152 at Eldridge Corner.
+The route begins at Highway 88 in Jefferson County and runs east.
+Upon entering Arkansas County, Highway 11 is crossed by Highway 276.
+The route runs north to terminate at US 165 west of Eldridge Corner.

 Hazen to Searcy

-AR 11 begins at US 63 by Interstate 40 exit 193.
-The route runs north untin forming a 3.0 mi concurrency with AR 38 east to Des Arc.
-Continuing north into White County, AR 11 runs through Griffithville and Higginson before terminating at AR 367 at the southern limits of Searcy.
+The route begins at I-40/US 63 in Hazen.
+Highway 11 runs north until forming a 3.0 mi concurrency with Highway 38 east to Des Arc.
+Continuing north into White County, the route runs through Griffithville and Higginson before terminating at Highway 367 at the southern limits of Searcy.

 History

-Arkansas Highway 11 formerly continued past its current southern terminus.
+Highway 11 formerly continued past its current southern terminus.
 The route went south to Hazen, and continued south into Arkansas County as early as 1935 and as late as 1992.
 Most of the route was paved by 1963.

 Kauffman Road segment

 Kauffman Road is a former segment of 1.1 mi south of Stuttgart in Arkansas County.
 It is listed on the National Register of Historic Places.
 The segment was the main automobile route in its part of Arkansas County from the time of its construction around 1916 until it was bypassed in 1955 by a new alignment (now US 165).